apiato/documentation/docs/features/localization.md

 The API will answer with the applied language in the `Content-Language` header of the response.

-If the requested language cannot be resolved (e.g., it is not defined) the API throws an `UnsupportedLanguageException` to tell the client about this.
+If the requested language cannot be resolved (e.g. it is not defined) the API throws an `UnsupportedLanguageException` to tell the client about this.

 The overall workflow of the Middleware is as follows: